StorjOld/storjspec/storjnet/readme.md

 ## Network RPC calls

-All rpc calls have an implied arguments calling nodeid, ip, port and signature (covers everything but itself).
+All rpc calls have the following implied arguments:

+ * netid
+ * caller [id, ip, port]
+ * signature

+FIXME reading/writing data is going to be fuck slow if everything has to be signed/validated

 | Command               | Arguments                     | Returns   | Description                                           |
 |-----------------------|-------------------------------|-----------|-------------------------------------------------------|